How Digestible is Pea Protein?

 The digestion rate of pea protein isolate has been studied in comparison to a range of other protein.
 In one study, the in vitro digestion of pea protein isolate was shown to be around 90%, which is a similar digestion rate to whey protein (~89.8%)20.
 In other studies, pea protein has also been shown to have absorption rates of over 89%21.

-Pisane®, the pea protein isolate used in Nuzest Clean Lean Protein, however, has been tested in comparative in vivo laboratory studies, and has been shown to have a 98% digestibility rating.
-Making it easier to digest than various milk proteins and fish, such as tuna.
+The pea protein isolate used in Clean Lean Protein by Nuzest, however, has been tested in comparative in vivo laboratory studies, and has been shown to have a 98% digestibility rating.

 The most important factor in choosing a protein is whether you can tolerate it AND whether it gets the job done.
-As discussed earlier, pea protein is both well digested and absorbed, and is also very well tolerated.
-It also performs equally well for muscle growth and retention.
+As discussed earlier, pea protein is both well digested, absorbed, and well-tolerated.
+It also performs equally well for muscle health.
 In an evaluation of pea protein isolate vs. whey protein, both protein types elicited nearly identical increases in muscle thickness when compared with placebo22.

-Pea protein isolate is digested and absorbed easily and offers the benefits of being extremely low in anti-nutrients, allergens, and irritants while being at least as effective as other protein supplements for supporting the growth and repair of tissue and for the other benefits of protein such as satiety and reduced hunger.
+Pea protein isolate is digested and absorbed easily and offers the benefits of being low in anti-nutrients, free from common allergens, and irritants while being as effective as other protein powders for supporting the growth, repair of tissue, and for the other benefits of protein such as satiety and reduced hunger.